Institute for Genetic Improvement and Adaptation of Mediterranean and Tropical Plants (AGAP Institute)

 - the organization and diversity of genomes;

-- management and enhancement of agro-biodiversity;
+- the management and promotion of agricultural biodiversity;

 - the genetic and functional bases of development and adaptation to the environment, as well as product quality;